SHTOOLS/SHTOOLS/docs/pages/mydoc/pydoc/pyshexpandwlsq_g.md

 ## Description

-SHExpandWLSQ will determine the spherical harmonic coefficients of an irregularly sampled function using a weighted least squares inversion.
+SHExpandWLSQ_G will determine the spherical harmonic coefficients of an irregularly sampled function using a weighted least squares inversion with a precomputed data kernel matrix G. The matrix G can be obtained from the routine LSQ_G.
 The weights should be set equal to the inverse of the data variance, and it is assumed explicitly that each measurement is statistically independent (i.e., the weighting matrix is diagonal).
 The weighted least squares inversion must be overdetermined (i.e., nmax>(lmax+1)**2), and the inversion is performed using the LAPACK routine DGELS after scaling the data vector and inversion matrix.

 The employed spherical harmonic normalization and Condon-Shortley phase convention can be set by the optional arguments norm and csphase; if not set, the default is to use geodesy 4-pi normalized harmonics that exclude the Condon-Shortley phase of (-1)^m.